 50. Create a cool garden office

 If you are now working from home full time you might be looking for garden ideas to expand your indoor space.
 If this is the case, then a garden office may be on your list of priorities and adding an outbuilding can fit the bill.
 Use yours as an office, or maybe as a place to retreat to when your working day is done but what's great about these garden buildings is that they are functional and can add a really interesting structure to all types of gardens.
-This converted shipping container is a nod to the industrial trend and makes the perfect spot for both work and play.

 51. Create an outdoor cinema spot